YeonjooSmith/DepositSubscription_MLproject/README.md

 **<div align="center">Can we predict if a client is going to subscribe a term deposit using the information collected about the client?**

-Moreover, not only predicting 'yes' or 'no' to the question above, we want to know which factors are more influential to decide the prediction.
+<div align="left">Moreover, not only predicting 'yes' or 'no' to the question above, we want to know which factors are more influential to decide the prediction.

 ### Models used in this project